FlorianSchepers/Meminto/README.md

 - Finally, it will use an LLM to generate the meeting minutes.

 While there are a lot of commercially available tools to generate meeting notes, Meminto was intended to be an open source tool that gives the users control over their data.<br>
 Therefore, the diarization and transcription are executed on your local device.
-Note however, that for the final creation of the meeting minutes Meminto uses OpenAIs GPT-3.5-Turbo as default LLM.
-Thus, in order to ensure that your data are not leaked you should adapt the corresponding function  `transscript_to_meeting_minutes` in `transscript_to_meeting_minutes.py` to use the LLM of your choice that you trust with your data.
+Note however, that for the final creation of the meeting minutes the user needs to specify an LLM instance to use (see instructions below).
+It is in the responsibility of the user to choose an LLM instance with a sufficient degree of confidentiality.

 ## How to setup and run Meminto